sharriet/object-finder/README.md

 ## Installation

-+ Clone the repo
++ Clone the repo inside a Python 3 virtual environment (virtualenv)
-+ Activate the virtual environment:
++ Use pip to install packages listed in `requirements.txt`:

-        source bin/activate
+        pip install -r requirements.txt

 ## Setup with live camera feed